What Are The Side Effects Of Eating Too Much Bitter Gourd?

 Illustration: StyleCraze Design Team

-Side effects of bitter gourd may result from its excess intake for prolonged periods.
+There are many benefits of bitter gourd such as aiding weight loss and promoting liver health.
+However, excess intake of this vegetable for prolonged periods can cause various side effects.
 One of the major side effects of bitter gourd is miscarriage.
 It may also interact with certain drugs and lower blood sugar levels way too much.
-In addition, the monorcharins in bitter gourd may trigger liver inflammation.
+In addition, the mono chains in bitter gourd may trigger liver inflammation.
 The veggie may also cause irregular heart rhythm, vomiting, diarrhea, and in rare cases, kidney issues and hypoglycemic coma.
 Hence, long-term excess consumption should be avoided.
 But do include this vegetable in moderate amounts to reap its benefits.

 Frequently Asked Questions